 How long does LASIK last?
 Will I still need glasses?

 LASIK isn’t permanent.
 In some instances, you might still need glasses for reading or to see up close.
 The natural aging of the eyes can also have an effect, but you can enjoy clear vision for many, many years.
 The minimum age is 18 for LASIK surgery, and most people can have it performed well into their 30s, or even 40s.
 Our doctors will tell you much more once a thorough evaluation is performed.

-If you’re not a LASIK candidate, you may still be a candidate for laser vision correction through surface oblation techniques, such as Photorefractive Keratectomy (PRK).
+If you’re not a LASIK candidate, you may still be a candidate for laser vision correction through surface ablation techniques, such as Photorefractive Keratectomy (PRK).
 Or you may be a candidate for an implantable contact lens, such as Visian or Verisyse.
 Dr. Labor, or any of our doctors, can explain this to you in a way that’s informative and easy to understand.
-Call our Grapevine office at 817-410-2030 to make an appointment or to learn more.
-We’re conveniently located to all of Dallas, Fort Worth and Grapevine areas.
+Call our office at 817-410-2030 to schedule an appointment or click here to schedule online.

 Use our iLASIK Calculator to see how much you could save over wearing glasses or contacts.